-9.2 Following their review and confirmation of the allocated school, if a school still refuses to take a child then the Assistant Director of Education will review the case with a representative of the Primary Heads Executive and the school, prior to consideration of a direction.
+9.2 Following their review and confirmation of the allocated school, if a school still refuses to take a child then the Director of Schools (or a senior officer nominated for this purpose) will review the case with a representative of the Primary Heads Executive and the school prior to consideration of a direction.
 However, in the case of a community school it cannot refuse to admit a pupil if requested by its own admissions authority.

 9.4 Should an Academy refuse to admit a child in accordance with the protocol, the local authority may refer the matter to the Secretary of State for consideration who may subsequently make a direction.

-11.1 Where a school, parent or LA considers an unplaced child for whom an application for a place at a school has been made, may not be ready for mainstream school the case will be dealt with by the Admissions Team, in liaison with the appropriate professionals.
+10.1 Where a school, parent or LA considers an unplaced child for whom an application for a place at a school has been made, may not be ready for mainstream school the case will be dealt with by the Admissions Team in liaison with the appropriate professionals.

-11.2 A child or young person considered ‘not ready for mainstream school’ include any who:
+10.2 A child or young person that is considered ‘not ready for mainstream school’ include any who:

-- a. have a high level of need that has been assessed as requiring a placement in specialist provision.
+- a. has a high level of need that has been assessed as requiring placement in specialist provision

-- b. have had four or more fixed-term exclusions within the last two academic years
+- b. has four or more fixed-term exclusions within the last two academic years

-- c. are placed in alternative provision where staff consider the child person is not ready for re-integration into mainstream schooling
+- c. is placed in alternative provision who consider the child person is not ready for re-integration into mainstream schooling

-- d. are unable to attend school for medical reasons and has a letter from a consultant confirming the reasons s/he is unable to attend school
+- d. is unable to attend school for medical reasons and has a letter from a consultant confirming the reasons they are unable to attend school

-- e. have a behaviour record which indicates that s/he currently poses a serious risk to the health, safety or welfare of staff and students in any mainstream school.
+- e. has a behaviour record that indicates that they currently poses a serious risk to the health, safety or welfare of staff and students in any mainstream school.

-A report detailing children placed as a result of the protocol will be submitted to the Primary Heads Consultative Forum meeting by the Principal School Admissions Officer.
-The protocol will be reviewed regularly.
+A report detailing children placed as a result of the protocol will be submitted to the Primary Heads Consultative Forum meeting and the School Admissions.

-1 The term “Academies” in this document refers to all types of Academy schools, that is, including Academy converters, sponsored Academies, and all types of Free Schools, including University Technical Colleges and Studio Schools, with the exception of Special Schools and alternative providers
+1 The term “Academies” in this document refers to all types of Academy schools, including Academy converters, sponsored Academies, and all types of Free Schools, including University Technical Colleges and Studio Schools, with the exception of Special Schools and alternative providers.

 2 The word 'must' represents mandatory requirements of the Admissions Code.